 You should now see the Revisions list under your content.
 Clicking the links will bring up the Revisions screen with saved content for that item …

 Autosave and post revisions are no doubt features that help make work more efficient.
 If you write or edit extensively, however, the number of revisions can start building up.
 This can significantly bloat the size of your WordPress database, so it’s important to manage your revisions.

 (Your WordPress database could be storing lots of unnecessary data)

-For example, if you have 100 posts published on your site and each post has an average of 10 revisions you could be storing around 1,000 copies of unnecessary data.
-If your post averages 100KB data, then with 1,000 post revisions, the total space wasted is about 100MB.
+For example, if there are 100 posts published on your site and each post has an average of 20 revisions you could be storing up to 2,000 copies of old data.
+If your post averages 100KB data, then with 2,000 revisions of that post, the total space wasted is about 200MB.

 To learn more about WordPress plugins that will help you manage your post revisions, go here: